dcostap/personal-blog/_programming-notes/2023-06-19-error-handling.md

 - forced to handle the possible exceptions since the resulting value is hidden inside that data type - the user has to "unbox" the data to actually use the resulting value.
 - the docs / info for possible exceptions is embedded into the function signature itself (return type) without special syntax (`throws`).
 - since the return type you are interested in is the one data type that also contains the possible exceptions, call-site calls clearly show which functions may return exceptions.
 - simple to define your exceptions.
-They are just lightweight data types (can be just simple enums you create or some standard (`Result` / `Either`) generic container), and they can be complex if needed (to contain more info about the exception that happened)
+They are just lightweight data types (can be just simple enums you create or some standard - `Result` / `Either` - generic container), and they can be complex if needed (to contain more info about the exception that happened)
 - exception handling isn't restricted to a special block or a different kind of control-flow.

 As a downside, the way to "unbox" the useful value may be cumbersome and adds more lines of code on each callsite.
 Some libraries try to implement many functional concepts to handle / accumulate / process these complex return values, and the resulting code becomes too complex.